Skip to main content

 Can a professional help me exercise better?

 Now you know more about how you can exercise while you are pregnant.
 It is important to keep your body in top shape for you and your baby, and getting professional help to accomplish this goal is never a bad idea.
-A physical therapist can help you exercise in an observed, safe environment and provide advice on continuing to exercise safely.
+A physical therapist or personal trainer can help you exercise in an observed, safe environment and provide advice on continuing to exercise safely.

 At EW Motion Therapy, our pregnant clients receive the highest level of care, as we instruct on exercises that can be beneficial for both mom and baby.
 If you are interested in getting therapy with us but want to learn more, click the button below to download our answers to 20 frequently asked questions.